 - 1) Pre-Learning Tasks: For each unit, a pre-learning task is provided which are used with all, a few or individual pupils.
 This ensures teachers are aware of the starting point for each pupil.
-Teachers may carry out other tasks to assess prior knowledge. - 2) Practice and Consolidation: Teachers provide pupils with a range of activities, concrete and abstract, which help pupils practice a skill or strategy to meet the objective.

-- 3) Mastery: These are additional activities which ensure that mastery or deeper understanding is being established. - 4) Greater Depth: There is a range of types of problems, including: logical thinking problems; problems requiring different starting points; problems with more than one solution; problems with missing information; and evaluating a problem in context.
+Teachers may carry out other tasks to assess prior knowledge. - 2) Practice and Consolidation: Teachers provide pupils with a range of activities, concrete and abstract, which help pupils practice a skill or strategy to meet the objective. - 3) Mastery: These are additional activities which ensure that mastery or deeper understanding is being established. - 4) Greater Depth: There is a range of types of problems, including: logical thinking problems; problems requiring different starting points; problems with more than one solution; problems with missing information; and evaluating a problem in context.

 Teachers provide children with a variety of activities to practice and apply their mathematics skills and to support, enhance, stretch, extend and deepen learning.
-White Rose tutorials and questions are used predominantly in Key Stage 1 and Target Maths questions are regularly used in Key Stage 2 alongside the Focus syllabus.
+Target Maths and Dive Into Mastery questions are regularly used in Key Stage 2 alongside the Focus syllabus.

 At Friezland, pupils are encouraged to answer, prove and explain their understanding wherever possible (APE) and this is modelled to them by the teacher; whether it be through using concrete resources, informal jottings, formal written methods and written or oral explanations.
-Pupils are also taught to self-check, evaluate and revise their work (Make A Difference - MAD) in response to feedback.
+Pupils are also taught to self-check, evaluate and revise their work (Make A Difference - MAD) in response to feedback, using a green pen.